 So instead of being embittered and frustrated and angry and resentful by all the afflictions and hardships and calamities and labors and sleepless nights, by God’s grace Paul has shown patience and kindness and love.
 His spirit has not been broken by the pain of his ministry.
 In the Holy Spirit, he has found resources to give and not to grumble.
 To be patient in God’s timing, rather than pity himself.
 To be kind to people, rather than take it out on others.

 And third, Paul describes the paradoxes of the Christian life (2 Corinthians 6:8–10):

 . . . through honor and dishonor, through slander and praise.
 We are treated as impostors, and yet are true; as unknown, and yet well known; as dying, and behold, we live; as punished, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, yet possessing everything.

-When you walk in the light and minister in the power of Holy Spirit, and speak the truth in "purity, knowledge, patience, kindness, and love," some people will honor you and some will dishonor you (verse 8a); some will slander you, and some will praise you (verse 8b).
-And that dishonor and slander may come in the form of calling you and imposter (verse 8c).
-You're not real.
-You're just a religious hypocrite.
+When you walk in the light and minister in the power of the Holy Spirit, and speak the truth in “purity, knowledge, patience, kindness, and love,” some people will honor you and some will dishonor you (verse 8a); some will slander you, and some will praise you (verse 8b).
+And that dishonor and slander may come in the form of calling you an imposter (verse 8c).
+You’re not real.
+You’re just a religious hypocrite.

-Remember Jesus said, "Woe to you, when all people speak well of you, for so their fathers did to the false prophets" (Luke 6:26).
-Which means that in Paul's mind a mixed reception (some honoring and praising, some dishonoring and slandering) was part of his commendation.
-It removed the obstacle: You can't be a true prophet, all speak well of you.
+Remember Jesus said, “Woe to you, when all people speak well of you, for so their fathers did to the false prophets” (Luke 6:26).
+Which means that in Paul’s mind a mixed reception (some honoring and praising, some dishonoring and slandering) was part of his commendation.
+It removed the obstacle: You can’t be a true prophet, for all speak well of you.